GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

-An echo is returned to all subscribers excepting the sender: `/source/location <string source_id> <float x> <float y> <float z>`
+Any confirmation message is sent back to the sender.

+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/source/location source1 2 0 0`

-BeRTA sends back to all subscribers excepting the sender: `/source/location source1 2 0 0`
+BeRTA receives and echoes back to all subscribiers but the sender: `/source/location source1 2 0 0`

 <!----------------------------------------------------------------------------------->
 ---